|

 Intense Competition and Market Saturation

-The television market in India is highly competitive, characterized by the presence of both domestic and international brands offering a wide range of products across various price points.
+The television market in India is highly competitive, with both domestic and international brands offering a wide range of products across various price points.
 Established players like Samsung, LG, Sony, and Panasonic compete with emerging brands and local manufacturers vying for market dominance.
 The Indian smart TV market features major players including Samsung Electronics, Sony India, LG Electronics India, Xiaomi, OnePlus, Realme, Haier, TCL, Vu Televisions, and Thomson.
 In 2024, Samsung India overtook Xiaomi to become the top smart TV brand in India, while LG follows closely behind.
-LG and Samsung emerged as growth leaders in 2024, while the collective "others" category still holds a significant 40% share of the overall market, underscoring a competitive niche environment.
+LG and Samsung emerged as growth leaders in 2024, while the "others" category still holds a significant 40% share of the overall market, underscoring a competitive niche.

 Intense competition contributes to price wars, reducing profit margins for manufacturers and limiting opportunities for new entrants to gain traction.
 Market saturation in urban areas, where television penetration rates are relatively high, further intensifies competition as brands strive to differentiate themselves through innovation, product quality, and after-sales service.